bobbyluig/bobbyluig.github.io/_posts/2024-02-19-graph-oriented-programming.md

 layout: post
 title: "Graph-Oriented Programming"
 date: 2024-02-19
-features: [highlight, mathjax, mermaid]
+features: [highlight, mermaid]
 ---

-I have recently been developing with a graph-based domain-specific language at work that powers most of the user onboarding flows.
+I have recently been developing in a graph-based domain-specific language at work that powers most of the user onboarding flows.
 It was created in-house and has evolved over the years.
-I wanted to share some interesting learnings about the language itself as well as improvements that we made to improve developer efficiency and language safety.
+I wanted to share some interesting learnings about the language itself as well as improvements that we made to enhance developer efficiency and language safety.

 ## Language and Framework